Morning Glory Zell-Ravenheart: Personal life

 In 1999, the Zell-Ravenhearts moved to Sonoma County, California, where Oberon started the Grey School of Wizardry, which as of 2014 is the world's only registered wizard academy.

 Morning Glory went to the hospital in 2005 to treat broken bones suffered in a fall.
 There, she learned she had multiple myeloma.
-She received surgery, chemotherapy and radiation treatments, and also entreated her friends to form a healing circle.
+She received surgery, chemotherapy, and radiation treatments and also entreated her friends to form a healing circle.
 She experienced a great increase in health in 2007.
 She lapsed in taking her medications in late 2011, and the disease returned in early 2012.
-During a period of remission in August 2012 she was filmed for a documentary about polyamory for the Destination America television channel, the show called Hidden in America, the segment titled "Polyamory in America".
+During a period of remission in August 2012, she was filmed for a documentary about polyamory for the Destination America television channel; the show called Hidden in America, the segment titled "Polyamory in America."

 Her husband Oberon and his long-term marriage partner Julie O'Ryan appeared together on screen to talk about their practice of polyamory.
 Julie was and is a High Priestess in several Wiccan traditions.
 She became one of Oberon's lovers in the early 90s and has been his good friend ever since.
 However, she lives with her husband, Larry Marks, on Mt.
 Shasta.
 In reporting about the upcoming broadcast, Alan M of Polyamory in the News wrote that Morning Glory and Oberon, both battling cancer, looked "hale and hearty" in the preview available online.

 In adolescence, her daughter Rainbow left to live with her father Gary, taking the name Gail.

 Death

-Morning Glory Zell-Ravenheart died at her home on May 13, 2014, two weeks before her 66th birthday, of cancer.
+Morning Glory Zell-Ravenheart died at her home on May 13, 2014, at age 65, of cancer.